 3. Right against exploitation (Articles 23–24)

-(a) Prohibition of traffic in human beings and forced labour (Article 23). (b) Prohibition of employment of children in factories, etc. (Article 24).
+(a) Prohibition of traffic in human beings and forced labor (Article 23). (b) Prohibition of employment of children in factories, etc. (Article 24).

 (a) Freedom of conscience and free profession, practice and propagation of religion (Article 25). (b) Freedom to manage religious affairs (Article 26). (c) Freedom from payment of taxes for promotion of any religion (Article 27). (d) Freedom from attending religious instruction or worship in certain educational institutions (Article 28).